Napa County has more than 444,000 acres of land under permanent or high levels of protection from development.

 By 1990, there were more than 200 wineries in the Napa Valley.
 As the wine industry continued to grow, it became apparent that clear definitions of what a winery was and what it wasn't were needed.
 Can a winery have its own on site restaurant?
 What about weddings and music festivals?
 That year, the Napa County Board of Supervisors adopted the Winery Definition Ordinance, which clearly defined and limited winery construction and activities in keeping with the land use regulations designed to protect Napa County for agricultural use.

-Taking environmental leadership to an even higher level, the Napa Valley Vintners worked with more than 20 industry and environmental stakeholder groups, as well as local, state and federal regulators to create the Napa Green Certified programs.
+Taking environmental leadership to an even higher level, the Napa Valley Vintners worked with more than 20 industry and environmental stakeholder groups, as well as local, state and federal regulators to help create the Napa Green Certified programs.
 Now its own, independent non-profit, Napa Green serves as a catalyst and facilitator to grow certified sustainable, responsible businesses committed to the environmental stewardship.
-This voluntary, environmental certification program for Napa County vineyards and wineries tailored to the Napa River watershed and to winery-specific practices that when implemented affect positive change for the local environment and community.
+This voluntary, environmental certification program for Napa County vineyards and wineries is focused on climate action, social equity, resource conservation and enhancing operational efficiency.